Miracle of the Sun: The event

 Various claims have been made regarding the events that transpired.
 Many witnesses reported that after a period of rain, the dark clouds parted, revealing the Sun as an opaque, spinning disc in the sky.
 It was described as being significantly duller than usual, casting multicolored lights across the landscape, the people, and the surrounding clouds.
-The Sun was then reported to have careened towards the Earth before zig-zagging back to its normal position.
+The Sun was then reported to have careened towards the earth before zig-zagging back to its normal position.
 Witnesses reported that their previously wet clothes became "suddenly and completely dry, as well as the wet and muddy ground that had been previously soaked because of the rain that had been falling".
 Not all witnesses reported seeing the Sun "dance".
-Some people only saw the radiant colors.
-A number of people (thousands according to some sources) saw nothing.
+Some people only saw the radiant colors, while others claimed to see the Virgin Mary.
+A number of people saw nothing.
 According to some estimates, the total crowd of observers was made up of about 70,000 people, while other sources state that there were 50,000 witnesses.

-Skeptic Brian Dunning commented on an image commonly mistaken for a photograph of the Sun taken at Fatima: "An old black and white photograph of the actual sun miracle event shows a lot of dark rain clouds behind some trees and the sun poking through.
+Skeptic Brian Dunning commented on an image commonly mistaken for a photograph of the Sun taken at Fátima: "An old black and white photograph of the actual sun miracle event shows a lot of dark rain clouds behind some trees and the sun poking through.
 There is certainly nothing in the photograph that looks unusual, but of course a photograph is static.
 Whatever the crowd saw was not interesting enough to be noticeable in a photograph".
 The photograph, originally published in 1951 by L'Osservatore Romano was subsequently determined to have been taken approximately eight years later in a different Portugal town of a different solar phenomenon.
-The misattributed image, however, continues to circulate on the internet.
+The misattributed image, however, continues to circulate on the internet, but EWTN acknowledges it is not from the events of Fátima.

 The three children (Lúcia dos Santos and her cousins Jacinta and Francisco Marto) who originally claimed to have seen Our Lady of Fátima also reported seeing a panorama of visions, including those of Jesus, Our Lady of Sorrows, Our Lady of Mount Carmel, and Saint Joseph blessing the people.
 In the fourth edition of her memoirs, written in 1941, Lúcia said that on the occasion of their third visit to the Cova da Iria, on 13 July 1917, she asked the Lady to tell them who she was, and to perform a miracle so that everyone would believe.
 The Lady told her that they should continue to come to the Cova each month until October, when the requested miracle would occur.